deform-labs/Deform/README.md

 # Deform Engine
 # I'm looking for contributors to help rewrite Deform in Rust.
 The engine already has a working C++ version.
-Now moving to Rust with winit, wgpu and egui."
+Now moving to Rust with winit, wgpu and egui.

 > A custom-built Rust game engine focused on transformation and deformation systems.